Employment

 Employment Trends

-Total employment in September 2025 was 4,230, showing a substantial decrease of 260. from September, employment levels reduced by 80, showing weakness.
+Total employment in December 2025 was 4,190, showing a steady decrease of 50 from the previous month.
+From December last year, employment levels dropped by 170, showing weakness.

 Loading...